Ubon Ratchathani province: Health

 The main hospital of Ubon Ratchathani province is Sunpasitthiprasong Hospital.

 Transportation

 Air

 Ubon Ratchathani is served by Ubon Ratchathani Airport.

 Rail

 Ubon Ratchathani Railway Station is the main railway station in Ubon Ratchathani.

 Education

 Ubon Ratchathani province is the home of Ubon Ratchathani University.

 Administrative divisions

 Provincial government

 The province is divided into 25 districts (amphoe).
 The districts are further divided into 219 subdistricts (tambons) and 2,469 villages (mubans).

 Municipalities

 Local government

 As of 26 November 2019 there are: one Ubon Ratchathani Provincial Administration Organisation (ongkan borihan suan changwat) and 60 municipal (thesaban) areas in the province.
 Ubon Ratchathani has city (thesaban nakhon) status.
 Chaeramae, Det Udom, Phibun Mangsahan and Warin Chamrap have town (thesaban mueang) status.
 Further 54 subdistrict municipalities (thesaban tambon).
-The non-municipal areas are administered by 179 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).
+The non-municipal areas are administered by 179 Subdistrict Administrative Organisations – SAO (ongkan borihan suan tambon).

+Human achievement index 2022

+Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
+National Economic and Social Development Board (NESDB) has taken over this task since 2017.